mic21053/PONG-atari-without-using-convolutional-networks-CNN-/README.md

 At the output, we also glue the batch dimension to the resulting vector.

 Thus, we encrypted the state of the game through 8 digits.

+In **the sixth point**, we set all the hyperparameters of the model.